cargotoly/casespaetzle/README.md

 ```

 - `TRAIN-CASE`, `COBOL-CASE`
-- `HTTP-Header-Case` a case insensitive version of train case, which keeps uppercase words.
 - `_undercoreNotation` (underscore and camel case)
 - `HTTPRequest` a case insensitive version of camel case, which keeps uppercase words.